 NetStat.
 Included with Windows.
 Run 'netstat -ano' for a list of active TCP/IP connections and listening ports, including PIDs of the processes using them.
 Valuable in diagnosing networking issues.

-There are plenty other useful utilities that can be found both already present in Windows or among the Windows Support Tools (available for installation as a Windows feature) or Resource Kit Tools (separate download for Windows Server 2003).
+There are other useful utilities already present in Windows, or among the Windows Support Tools (available for installation as a Windows feature) or Resource Kit Tools (separate download for Windows Server 2003).

-- Microsoft's Command-Line Reference documents the command-line utilities available in the latest versions of Windows.
+- Microsoft's Command-Line Reference documents the command-line utilities available in Windows.

 - Instructions for writing Windows batch files (command line shell scripts executed by Cmd.exe), a useful skill for any Windows server administrator - particularly when managing machines remotely via SSH and SFTP.